 - Medical Radiation Sciences I

-Medical Radiation Sciences I students apply for acceptance to one of 3 specializations: Radiation Therapy, Radiography, and Ultrasonography, for Level II to complete the Bachelor of Medical Radiation Sciences degree.
+Medical Radiation Sciences I students apply for acceptance to one of 2 specializations: Radiography and Ultrasonography, for Level II to complete the Bachelor of Medical Radiation Sciences degree.
 Enrollment to all specializations is limited.
 It is important to read the admission requirements of your intended program of study in the Medical Radiation Sciences section of the Undergraduate Calendar.

 STEP 3 - Get to know specific courses